 * Italian election exit polls point to hung parliament

-* New talks on Iran's nuclear program to start on Tuesday (New throughout, updates with latest on Italian election, adds information on gold rally)
+* New talks on Iran's nuclear program to start on Tuesday (Updates with inventory information, adds quote)

 By Gabriel Debenedetti and David Sheppard

-NEW YORK, Feb 25 (Reuters) - Brent crude rose on Monday after official Chinese data showed strong demand in the world's second-largest oil consumer, but early gains shrank as uncertainty surrounding the Italian election sparked fears the euro zone crisis could be reignited.
+NEW YORK, Feb 25 (Reuters) - Brent crude rose on Monday after Chinese data showed strong demand in the world's second-largest oil consumer, but prices came off session highs as uncertainty surrounding Italian election results weighed on the euro and spooked markets.

 Brent crude rose as much as 1.5 percent in early trade to a high of $115.87 a barrel, but the future contract for April delivery settled just 34 cents higher at $114.44 a barrel.

 U.S. crude settled down 2 cents a barrel at $93.11, well off an earlier high of $94.46.